kalyanj92/Testing-App/README.md

-# Techies-Blog Application
+# Testing Application on Input form with Submit button
-A Simple React-Redux blogging application built using the libraries React-Form, React Router etc.
+A Simple app for Testing React-Redux application using Mocha, Chai, ChaiJS etc.

 ## To start using the app please follow the following steps
  There are two ways to get the app Download the Zip file or Clone as described below